TechEnv/home22/index.md

 ## Can technology mitigate the environmental crisis?
-Workshop'22, 2nd edition as part of of [EGC conference 2022](https://egc2022.univ-tours.fr/)
+Workshop'22, 2nd edition as part of the [EGC conference 2022](https://egc2022.univ-tours.fr/)

 The aim of this workshop is to bring together researchers and industry representatives to discuss how their work and ideas can mitigate the environmental crisis.